FAQs and Guides

 Legal costs and fee recovery

-The UPC operates a basic ‘loser pays’ principle.
+Following a decision on the merits, the UPC operates a basic ‘loser pays’ principle.
 Article 69 of the UPC Agreement provides that reasonable and proportionate costs and other expenses of the successful party are borne by the unsuccessful party (unless fairness requires otherwise), up to certain limits.

 The UPC Rules on Court Fees and Recoverable Costs provide for a scale of recoverable cost limits that apply to representation costs only (meaning legal representation).
 These limits are based on value and range from €38,000 for a case up to and including €250,000 in value, to €2m for cases exceeding €50m in value.
 These limits may be raised in exceptional cases, or lowered if an applicable cap may threaten the economic existence of a party.